 Are you thinking about Christmas, or making rash promises to yourself about how you will form wonderful life-changing habits in 2017?

-I hoped that the habit log in my bullet journal would be a year round winner when it came to new habits but I must confess that it has been a total fail.
+I hoped that the habit log in my bullet journal would be a year-round winner when it came to new habits.
+I must confess that it has been a total fail.
 Initially, I thought that if I had lots of habits I’d at least succeed at some.
-Then I experiemented with reducing the number of items to log but just filled in even less.
+Then I experimented with reducing the number of items to log but just filled in even less.
 I’ve experimented only doing a chart for part of the month.
 Looking at it first thing in the morning or before going to bed wasn’t the success I’d hoped for.
-It either resulted in me staying up late to tick things off or feeling overwhelmed by the number of habit related tasks.
+It resulted in me staying up late to tick things off.
+Or feeling overwhelmed by the number of habit related tasks.
 I just can’t seem to remember to look at it, do at least some of the things on it and then fill it in.

 The Power of Habit, a fascinating book by Charles Duhigg, tells us that habits form by a trigger prompting a certain behaviour which has a reward at the end (which might be as simple as admiring your newly cleaned surfaces).
-Part of the issues with my own habits (or lack of them) might be that the habits I’m trying to develop don’t have very visable end rewards.
+Part of the issues with my own habits (or lack of them) might be that the habits I’m trying to develop don’t have very visible end rewards.
 Let’s face it how do you know that you’re up to date with Facebook?
-Surely there must be someone that you could still connect with, a group to join or a post to comment on.
+Surely there must be someone that you could still connect with?
+Or a new group to join or a post to comment on.